FRC-UK-dotcom/CODEx-Toolkit/README.md

 ```
 frc-load.py --cache-dir cache out-dir FCA
 ```

+The Companies House API requires a key.
+You need to register at <https://developer.company-information.service.gov.uk>

 The parser works off a list of filing identifiers (currently LEI or Company Registration Number)